jcailler/programmation-fonctionnelle-ul/TP/TP4/README.md

   val productVal = associativeCurried(1, (x, y) => x * y)
   ```

 Your turn!
-Once you get used to it, you will find that almost all of last week’s functions can be succinctly reimplemented.
+Once you get used to it, you will find that almost all of last week's functions can be succinctly reimplemented.
 </details><br/>

 >[!TIP]
 > You will find that sometimes you cannot fully abstract across a whole category, because of types: for example, you will be able to write `countEven` and `multiplyOdd` using a single function, and `allPositiveOrZero` and `allEven` using a single function, but unifying the two will not work, due to mismatched types.
-It’s possible to unify them using a concept called *polymorphism*, which we will study later.
+It's possible to unify them using a concept called *polymorphism*, which we will study later.

 ### Part 4: Conclusion
 The higher-order functions that we have discovered today are useful beyond Scala, and have names common across programming languages:
-   * “`associative`” (`sum`/`product`), once suitably generalized, is almost identical to “`foldRight`”, so it typically doesn’t have its own name.
+   * “`associative`” (`sum`/`product`), once suitably generalized, is almost identical to “`foldRight`”, so it typically doesn't have its own name.
    * “`map`” (`increment`/`multiply`) and “`filter`” (`collectEven`/`removeOdd`) are special cases of `foldRight`.
 They are so useful that they are typically defined (and optimized) separately from `foldRight`, with their own name.
 They are present in the vast majority of modern programming languages (including JavaScript, Python, and Java).
-   * “`foldRight`” (`countEven`/`multiplyOdd`) and “`reduceRight`” (`minMax`/`last`) are similar to each other, but `reduceRight` uses the last element of the list as it’s starting point, and does not work for empty lists.
+   * “`foldRight`” (`countEven`/`multiplyOdd`) and “`reduceRight`” (`minMax`/`last`) are similar to each other, but `reduceRight` uses the last element of the list as it's starting point, and does not work for empty lists.

 Variants of these functions are found in many fields: in data science with MapReduce; in databases with `SELECT/WHERE` (`filter`); in graphics with GPUs and SIMD programs; and in many other computational sciences, where they help process large data sets.
 There are other such higher-order functions that capture common patterns, which we will explore throughout the course.

-The supporting code for this week’s exercise includes definitions of all of these functions, should you want to use them.
+The supporting code for this week's exercise includes definitions of all of these functions, should you want to use them.
 We found them useful in our own solution.

 1. `map` and `filter` are special cases of `foldRight`.
 Can you rewrite them using `foldRight` instead of direct recursion?